 Chapter Advisory Board Restructure FAQs

-During the spring 2018 semester, Alpha Sigma Tau will pilot a revised Chapter Advisory Board structure and position descriptions with a small number of chapters representing a variety of chapter demographics.
-The purpose of the pilot is to test concepts for and receive feedback on transition and implementation, advisor appointment and onboarding processes.
+During the spring 2018 semester, Alpha Sigma Tau piloted a revised Chapter Advisory Board structure and position descriptions with a small number of chapters representing a variety of chapter demographics.
+The purpose of the pilot was to test concepts for and receive feedback on transition and implementation, advisor appointment and onboarding processes.
 Feedback from the pilot will inform modifications and revisions to the processes before full implementation.

 We recognize that you may have questions about this, which the following FAQs should help answer.
 If your question is not answered there, please contact Angie Bong, Associate Executive Director of Member Services, at email@example.com or 317-613-7229.

 Why is Alpha Sigma Tau restructuring the Chapter Advisory Board model?

 The restructure of the Alpha Sigma Tau Chapter Advisory Board model is a result feedback we have received directly from members, as well as recommendations that were made by RISE Partnerships, the organization with which Alpha Sigma Tau contracted to identify an advisor competency model.

 Both advisors and collegians have indicated a desire for the Chapter Advisory Board structure to more closely align with the collegiate chapter officer structure that was revised in 2013.
 Greater alignment creates opportunities for increased support for specific collegiate chapter officers and all areas of chapter operations.